 What is the windfall gains tax?

-The taxable value uplift is the difference in the capital improved value (CIV) of the land before and after the rezoning takes effect, less any deductions.
-The Valuer-General Victoria will be responsible for determining the value of the land before and after a rezoning.
+The taxable value uplift is the difference in the capital improved value (CIV) of the land before and after the rezoning takes effect.
+The Valuer-General Victoria is responsible for determining the value of the land before and after a rezoning.